TheInvoker/Duplex-Sandboxed-Iframe-Listener/README.md

 Listen for events from specified children:
 ```
-ifl.setChildrenIframeListener(iframes, "myevent", (data, iframe, cb) => {   // iframes is an array of iframes
+// iframes is an iframe or an array of iframes
+ifl.fromChild(iframes, "myevent", (data, iframe, cb) => {
 	alert(data);
 	cb("myevent_callback");
 });